Biogas Upgrading Technology

 Pressure Swing Adsorption (PSA) is an effective method of separating specific gases from a complex mixture of gases, like those generated in landfills.
 The PSA process involves several steps to purify the biogas and separate the methane from the carbon dioxide.

 Hydrogen sulfide is removed first, and then the biogas is chilled and dehydrated.
-An adsorbent media then traps the carbon dioxide, nitrogen, oxygen, and any remaining moisture, allowing the methane to pass through as clean and dry RNG.
+An adsorbent media then traps the carbon dioxide, nitrogen, oxygen, and any remaining moisture, allowing the methane to pass through as clean and dry Renewable Natural Gas / Biomethane.
 The media is regenerated and reused by releasing the pressure and putting it under a vacuum which causes the media to release the trapped contaminants.

 Best for smaller biogas upgrading projects and reduced upfront expenditure

-Membrane separation technology uses tubular porous membranes to separate the carbon dioxide from the methane in a process called permeation.
-As the gas passes through the tubes, the smaller carbon dioxide molecules pass through the walls of the membranes while the larger methane molecules do not.
+Membrane separation technology uses high efficiency tubular porous membranes to separate the carbon dioxide from the methane in a process called permeation.
+As the gas passes through the tubes, the smaller carbon dioxide molecules pass through the walls of the membranes while the larger biomethane molecules do not.

 Membrane separation is often best suited for small to medium sized biogas upgrading projects where initial capital expenditure is considered more important than long-term life cycle costs.